danielguerrero/VLLGeneration/README.md

 ## GridPack Generation

 Step 1.
 Clone the whole genproductions from git and work there.
-Checkout the commit I used to make the VLL gridpacks.
+Checkout the commit that I used when I made my VLL gridpacks.
 This example uses a Madgraph model, so that will be the working directory.

 ```
 mkdir MyGeneration